dhandapaniniitm/DA6401_Assignmetn_1_MLP/README.md

 ## Contact

-For questions or issues, please contact the course teaching staff or post on the course forum.
+For questions or issues, please contact the email id given above.